Quick CV Dropoff

 Want to hear about the latest non-profit and public sector opportunities as soon as they become available?
 Upload your CV below and a member of our team will be in touch.

 Preparing for an interview can greatly increase your chances of being offered the job, and will enable you to answer questions in a more confident and articulate manner.
 Here are TPP’s top tips to ensure you are fully prepared for your interview:

 Where is the interview?
 Make sure you are on time, and if you are worried about travel or parking, always leave extra time.
 It is a good idea to have your route planned and check for travel disruptions.
 Have a map and take the address, contact name and telephone number of the company as well as TPP’s number in case you get lost or are running late.

-Make sure you can confidently demonstrate all of these at interview
+Make sure you can confidently demonstrate all of these at the interview.

-Business suit should always be worn unless told otherwise.
-If you don’t have one, stick to dark colours, black trousers and a shirt with a smart coat/jacket.
+A business suit should always be worn unless told otherwise.
+If you don’t have one, stick to dark colours, black trousers, and a shirt with a smart coat/jacket.

 No denim or trainers should be worn.

 Hair and makeup should be suitable for the role you are interviewing for.